 - Laser Light Cap – also known as Low Level Laser Therapy (LLLT).
 LLLT uses non-invasive, pain-free light technology to stimulate hair follicles and induce regrowth of thicker, fuller hair.
 It’s both safe and effective.
 The National Institutes of Health’s clinical trials demonstrated that LLLT safely stimulated hair growth in both men and women.

 - PEP factor – A uniquely formulated protein used for skin and hair rejuvenation.
 It contains the world’s first authentic, bioidentical, basic Fibroblast Growth Factor (bFGF). bFGF regulates a range of various biological functions – including the regeneration of tissue like skin and hair follicles.
 This formulation is reconstituted in a copper solution, which helps in preventing further hair loss, and is microneedled into the scalp where it stimulates the regeneration of hair follicles.

 At Rejeune MD, we believe in a multimodal approach to hair loss (among other things).
-For best results we will recommend some type of growth factor, either PRP or PEP factor, in conjunction with LLLT and hair regrowth solution applied to the scalp twice a day.
+For best results we will recommend growth factor, PEP factor, in conjunction with LLLT and hair regrowth solution applied to the scalp twice a day.
 This is not an overnight process, most patients will see a significant increase in hair in a few months.

 If you’re ready to talk to someone about your hair loss, Give us a call at (262) 373-0169 and make an appointment.
 Together we will then decide which treatment choice would be best for you.